-Chicken noodle soup is the perfect comfort soup on a chilly day.
-Simple to make and full of delicious flavor.
-It will become an instant favorite!
+Homemade chicken noodle soup is the perfect comfort soup on a chilly day.
+It’s easy to make from scratch with simple ingredients and always full of delicious flavor.
+My family has declared it the best!

-This chicken noodle soup is the perfect recipe for when you don’t have time to make it from scratch.
+It’s the perfect recipe for when you don’t have hours to stand at the stove yet want a soup that has all the classic taste.
 It’s one of my family’s favorites and is on rotation at least once a month from September through March.
-It is so good!

 It’s also great for when you’re under the weather.
-Whenever I feel a cold coming on, I always crave a bowl of this chicken noodle soup or my chicken lemon orzo soup.
-It’s one of those comfort meals that is actually pretty healthy too.
+Whenever I feel a cold coming on, I always crave a bowl of this soup or my chicken lemon orzo soup.
+It’s one of those comfort meals that is actually pretty healthy, too.